 Biblical: the name of King David's third wife, described as "good in discretion and beautiful in form".
 She referred to herself as David's "handmaid", and her name became widely used as a term for a lady's maid.
 The name first came into use in Britain in the 16th century, under Puritan influence.
 Abigail Adams, wife of President John Adams; advice columnist Abigail Van Buren.

-Abigail is a very popular first name for women (#520 out of 4276) but an uncommon surname or last name for all people.
-(1990 U.S. Census)
+Abigail is a very prominent first name for women (#520 out of 4276, Top 12%) but an uncommon surname for all people.
+(2000 U.S. Census)